Insurance can make or break your financial plan

 Make sure to protect your personal property.
 A general homeowners policy excludes valuable personal items such as jewelry, artwork and antiques.
 The insurance company may also have caps (generally $1,000) on the amount they will pay in case of loss.
 A separate rider listing each item’s value is required to make up the difference.
 This is then insureable at an additional cost.
 Because of limitations on property coverage, standard homeowners insurance policies often fail to protect valuable items.

-See also USAA Insurance: Comprehensive Coverage for Every Need
+See also Farm Bureau Insurance: Your Comprehensive Guide to Reliable Coverage

 It is important to evaluate the terms of the policy regarding replacement.
 It is often cheaper for an insurance company to replace damaged items than to have them repaired by specialists.
 Most insurance companies prefer to replace the item, or pay cash.
 They may not offer an option for repair.
 You may be able to choose to repair the item if the cost of repair is less than the cost for replacement.
 This depends on the contract.